 During the Qing period 清 (1644-1911), several scholars collected surviving fragments of the text.
-Xun Fengji 孫馮翼 reconstructed the chapters Yili 逸禮 and Zhoumuji 塚墓記.
+Sun Fengji 孫馮翼 reconstructed the chapters Yili 逸禮 and Zhoumuji 塚墓記.
 His reconstructions are to be found in the series Wenjingtang congshu 問經堂叢書 and Congshu jicheng 叢書集成初編.
-Huang Shi 黃奭 collected fragments that were published in the series Han-Wei congshu 漢學叢書 under the name Wei Huanglan 魏皇覽.
+Huang Shi 黃奭 (1809-1853) collected fragments that were published in the series Han-Wei congshu 漢學叢書 under the name Wei Huanglan 魏皇覽.
 The same fragment collection is also to be found in Huang Shi's collected works Huangshi yishu kao 黃氏逸書考.
 Wang Mo's 王謨 (c.
 1731-1817) reconstruction Huanglan yili 皇覽逸禮 is included in the collection Han-Wei yishu chao 漢魏遺書鈔.